 There is a good selection of resources on the Government of Canada website to help families who want to learn more about Indigenous histories, and the treaties that are available throughout the year.
 The First Nations, Métis and Inuit Education Association of Ontario website also has a significant amount of materials to help people learn from authentic Indigenous voices.

-This year is a good one for discussions around Indigenous languages.
 The United Nations declared that 2019 is the year of Indigenous Languages.
 At the same time, Parliament is currently working on a new bill to protect and promote Indigenous languages in Canada.

 Finally, there is a wide selection of materials widely available on the internet to support you in learning more about the many First Peoples and cultures who share these lands.